Tiina-MariaL/Course-project/CodeBook.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Variables:

+Each variable is the mean value of all measurements recorded for that variable for each subject and activity.
+The values are bounded between -1 and 1.

+Subject ID: 1-30

+Activity: Walking, Walking_Upstairs, Walking_Downstairs, Sitting, Standing, Laying

+Measurement Variables can be seen at the beginning of the tidy_averige.txt file in this repository.